 Aspen Trees: Common Problems & What To Do

-Aspens are the prevailing tree in our part of the Colorado Front Range and a favorite with many residents in Evergreen and the surrounding areas.
-Unfortunately, aspen trees are also susceptible to a wide range of problems.
-For example, they’re prone to many types of injuries (like deer or elk rubbing and browsing), diseases (like aspen leaf blight) and pests (such as spider mites).
+Aspens are the prevailing tree in our part of Colorado and are a favorite among many residents in Evergreen and the surrounding areas.
+Unfortunately, aspen trees are also susceptible to a wide range of problems, like injuries from deer or elk rubbing or an onslaught of pests and diseases.

 The aspen (Populus tremuloides) is an iconic keystone tree species, and its mixed understory supports a diverse ecosystem throughout the higher elevations of the Rocky Mountains.

 Aspen trees naturally grow in groves, rather than as individual trees.
 An aspen grove will have trees at all stages of life, from sprouting shoots to mature specimens, all connected underground by a large system of interconnected roots.
-In fact, the largest known living organism in the world is the Pando aspen grove in the Fishlake National Forest, UT!
+In fact, one of the largest known living organisms in the world is the Pando aspen grove in the Fishlake National Forest.

-In an ideal setting, aspens remain healthy and resist damage while spreading roots and sprouting new trees from them.
-But in residential or commercial settings (such as the landscape surrounding your home or business), problems can severely affect aspen health and appearance.
+In an ideal setting, aspens remain healthy and resistant to damage while spreading roots and sprouting new trees from them.
+But in residential or commercial settings (such as the landscape surrounding your home or business), problems can severely affect aspen tree health and appearance.

 For example, the aspen is commonly affected by: